Knowledge Centre on Spiritual Care & Home-Based Chaplaincy

 • Universities and universities of applied sciences

-• Community and social domain networks
+• Community organisations and social domain networks

-This approach is effective because it is grounded in collaboration and real-world practice.
-By involving professionals, educators and researchers from the start, the knowledge we develop is immediately relevant and applicable.
-It creates shared ownership across sectors, which increases commitment and accelerates implementation.
 At the same time, working across organisational and disciplinary boundaries helps to bridge gaps between healthcare, social care and policy.
 As a result, innovations are not only developed, but also embedded more sustainably in everyday practice and in the systems that support it.

 Wil je meer weten of heb je een opmerking?